lonerapier/lonerapier.github.io/docs/plugins/NotFoundPage.md

 ---
 title: NotFoundPage
 tags:
-  - plugin/emitter
+  - plugin/pageType
 ---

 This plugin emits a 404 (Not Found) page for broken or non-existent URLs.
+It uses the `minimal` [[layout#Page Frames|page frame]] (no sidebars, no header or beforeBody chrome — only content and footer) to present a clean error page.

 > [!note]
 > For information on how to add, remove or configure plugins, see the [[configuration#Plugins|Configuration]] page.